Overcome the 3 Biggest Challenges of Selling B2B SaaS Solutions

 When talking about features, you talk about your company and your product.

-When talking about benefits, you talk about the customers and
+When talking about benefits, you talk about the customers and their objectives.

 The hard truth of selling B2B software is that your prospect does not care about your company nor your product.
 He or she is only concerned about achieving his personal goals and overcoming recent challenges.
 The fundamental idea of value-based selling, is aligning the customer’s problem or challenge with your solution and not the other way around.